WHAT YOU NEED TO KNOW ABOUT PEDESTRIAN INJURIES

 - Contact The Brown Firm: Do not share your side of the story before contacting a professional attorney.
-Unfortunately, people will try to twist your words because they do not want to be blamed for the accident, you especially have to watch out for insurance companies.
+Unfortunately, people will try to twist your words because they do not want to be blamed for the accident.
+You especially have to watch out for insurance companies.

 - Cross at designated areas if possible.
-Even though you can cross in most areas in Georgia the marked area is where cars are more mindful of pedestrians.
+Even though you can cross in most areas in Georgia, the marked area is where cars are more mindful of pedestrians.

-Set up a consultation with an experienced attorney at The Brown Firm if you or a loved one have been injured as a pedestrian.
+Set up a free consultation with an experienced attorney at The Brown Firm if you or a loved one have been injured as a pedestrian.

-Remember a pedestrian is anyone involved in an automobile accident that was not inside a car.
-Know your rights and get the best representation in Georgia for Pedestrian Injuries.
+Remember, a pedestrian is anyone involved in an automobile accident that was not inside a car.
+Know your rights and get the best representation in Georgia for pedestrian injuries.